pearcebasmanm/toki_pona_parser/README.md

 Other notes:

-- Preverbs to not support modifiers (like the "taso" in "mi wile taso pali")
+- Preverbs do not support modifiers (like the "taso" in "mi wile taso pali")
+- Verbs do no support X ala X questions (they register as modifiers)
 - Ignores punctuation
 - Does not support "loaned-modifiers" (and only a limited number of nimi pi pu ala)
 - There are likely other flaws I'm missing, as I have no comprehensive tests